 5. Honolulu, HI

+It’s easy to see why this is a favorite among remote vacation spots.
 Despite Honolulu having the lowest infection rate on our list, avoid crowded beaches and popular attractions like Pearl Harbor.
 Rather, choose to explore the island’s untamed beauty, instead.
 Take your pick of several hiking trails that are sure to give you the views of a lifetime.
 Speaking of views, let’s add Diamond Head peak, Makapu’u Point Lighthouse and the Honolulu Botanical Gardens to that mix.
-They’re just a few of the entries on a long Honolulu bucket list.
+These are just a few of the entries on a long Honolulu bucket list.

-You may not think of St. Louis as a typical vacation destination, but the Gateway to the West is actually the most-searched-for spot on our list.
+You may not think of St. Louis as one of the typical remote vacation spots, but the Gateway to the West is actually the most-searched-for spot on our list.

 When you log off and get to know Missouri’s largest city, you’ll understand its sightseeing potential.
 For instance, you can do the usual, such as visiting the Missouri Botanical Garden, the zoo and go up the Gateway Arch.
 Or, you can go a bit off the beaten path and check out the caves underneath the city — which are said to have been used during prohibition, visit the outdoor Laumeier Sculpture Park and check out the amazing mosaic art of the Cathedral Basilica.